telefonicaid/fiware-cygnus/doc/cygnus-ngsi/user_and_programmer_guide/debugging.md

     - suspend  starts execution right away, tell the JVM not to wait until debugger is attached to begin execution
     - address=6006  TCP/IP port exposed, to connect from the debugger

-Once the container is up and running you can find on startup a line like this one:
+Once the container is up and running you should find on startup a line like this one:

 ```
 Warning: JAVA_HOME is not set!